-fence post and felt the unmistakable sting of a bee.
-None of us saw the bee, so we can’t be sure it was actually a bee.
-It may have been a yellow jacket.
+It started here: a field of purple flowers near Eugene, Oregon.
+We were dropping my daughter off at a church camp in mid-May and the flowers were gloriously in full bloom.
+We noticed the bee boxes lining the field.
+Twenty minutes later, 1/4 mile away, my son put his hand on a fence post and felt the unmistakable sting of a bee.
+None of us saw the bee, though, so we can’t be sure it whether it was a bee or a yellow jacket.
 While I took my daughter to her cabin, my husband took our son to the nurse’s shack for some ice.
 End of story, so we thought.

 I took this photo outside in natural light, then hit Google looking for photos of “red line on skin” and “blood poisoning red line”.
 I couldn’t find a single photo or post that gave me the answers I needed.
-Then I texted the photo to my mom, because when I was little, she got bit by a spider and I remembered her story of the red line.
+Next, I texted the photo to my mom.
+When I was little, she was bit by a spider, and I remembered her story of the infamous red line.
 My husband and I had no idea what such a line would look like.
 Was this barely-there mark a line?

 My mom didn’t text back.
 She called.